So you want to know how to learn French.

 You might even be familiar with most of these already.
 The English language is primarily made up of French so we’ve been exposed to a lot all our lives without even realizing it.

 Build your basic, conversational foundation with these phrasebook expressions.
+There are also plenty of free French language guides around that are helpful.

 I mentioned your motivation before.